 The only thing that separates the winners/evolvers from the doormats/devolvers is the ability to be vulnerable.
 Own your truth, let the judgment of the shame go, and always make sure you’re in an environment that is conducive to empathetically connecting.
-Stop gravitating toward people who you know aren’t capable of these things and then, tying your value to getting a drop of empathy, non-judgmental reciprocation, and connection from the empty well that these people are.
+Stop gravitating toward people who you know aren’t capable of these things and then, tying your value to getting a drop of empathy, non-judgmental reciprocation, and connection from the empty well that they are.

 Shame needs secrecy, judgment, and prioritization of facade over authenticity in order to stay alive and metastasize.

 Guilt CAN become a catalyst for better.
 And shame CAN be the one murdered (instead of your emotions) and you CAN resurrect just as quickly as it shot you down.